therealchjones/mffer/README.md

 ## Usage

-The project is currently likely to be of any utility only to developers (however you may define that).
-Detailed usage instructions and explanations for the individual components are documented in [the above component documents](#mffer).
+The project is currently likely to be of utility only to developers (however you may define that).
+Detailed usage instructions and explanations for the individual components are documented in [the above component documents](#about-mffer).
 Briefly:

 ```
 $ autoextract [-v] -o data_directory